jamie3/resume/README.md

 ### Senior Cloud Analyst, WestJet
 2018-Present

-Working on the Cloud Operations team my responsibilies include designing WestJet's Cloud environment and workign with various business units to design and migrate workloads to Azure.
+Working on the Cloud Operations team my responsibilies include designing WestJet's Cloud environment and working with various business units to design, migrate and provide recommendations for their workloads in the Cloud.

 ### Developer Analyst, Swoop (Secondment)
 2017-2018